-At the same time, a special care unit for babies was operating at the old Children’s Hospital.
-In 1956, the Children’s Hospital moved to 685 Sherbrook Street and featured a Newborn Observation Room.
+At the same time, a special care unit for babies was operating at the Children’s Hospital located at Redwood Avenue and Main Street.
+In 1956, the Children’s Hospital moved to Bannatyne Avenue and featured a Newborn Observation Room.
 This unit provided ventilation and intravenous therapy to infants.
 By the late 1960s, the unit was able to provide respiratory support for infants, as well as intravenous fluids and medications, and tube feeding.
 Around this time, the unit also began to be referred to as the Intensive Care Newborn Nursery.
-A tunnel served as a key link between the Children’s Hospital and Maternity Pavilion.
-Because care was provided in both institutions, many critically-ill babies were transferred by incubator from the Maternity Pavilion to the Intensive Care Nursery at Children’s Hospital.
+A tunnel served as a key link between the Children’s Hospital and the Women’s Pavilion.
+Because care was provided in both institutions, many critically-ill babies were transferred by incubator from the Women’s Pavilion to the Intensive Care Nursery at Children’s Hospital.

 Third and fourth year medical students were studying neonatal mortality and diseases of the newborn at Winnipeg General Hospital early in the 1950s.
 It was believed that more teaching regarding newborn babies was done at Winnipeg General Hospital than in any other hospital in Canada.
 In 1954, the Department of Pediatrics reported the lowest rate of neonatal deaths in their history – Dr. Medovy attributed this to the cooperation of the members of the Department of Obstetrics, Obstetrical nursing staff, attending pediatrics staff, and the senior residents who rotated from Children’s Hospital.